Type: Book

 Editor

-Dr Karl R. Matthews is Professor of Food Microbiology and current Chair of the Department of Food Science at Rutgers, the State University of New Jersey, USA.
-He has authored over 280 peer reviewed papers, abstracts, and book chapters and is internationally known for his research on improving the farm-to-fork safety of fresh produce.
+Dr Karl R. Matthews is Professor of Food Microbiology and past Chair and Undergraduate Program Director of the Department of Food Science at Rutgers University, USA.
+He is a Fulbright Scholar and Fulbright Specialist promoting food safety.
 Professor Matthews is Associate Editor of Frontiers in Sustainable Food and Agriculture, sits on the board of several other journals, is co-author of a standard text on food microbiology (now in its fourth edition) and has edited a major reference on the microbiology of fresh produce.

 Dimensions: